logicalclocks/machine-learning-api/CONTRIBUTING.md

     pip install -e ".[dev]"
     ```

 - Install [pre-commit](https://pre-commit.com/) and then activate its hooks. pre-commit is a framework for managing and maintaining multi-language pre-commit hooks.
-The Model Registry uses pre-commit to ensure code-style and code formatting through [black](https://github.com/psf/black) and [flake8](https://gitlab.com/pycqa/flake8).
+The Model Registry uses pre-commit to ensure code-style and code formatting through [ruff](https://docs.astral.sh/ruff/).
 Run the following commands from the `python` directory:

     ```bash
     cd python